Bbeluco/Protocols/git/notes.md

 3. Calculate SHA1 of the previous step
 4. Compress (using Zlib) everything from step 2
 5. Save the content of step 4 in a file inside .git/objects/STEP_3_SHA1

+# Ls-tree
+When we create hash-files we need to save them inside a "folder", as we mentioned earlier, this folder is called a "tree".
+To read the content of this tree we use the _ls-tree_ command.

+There are 4 possible outputs within a tree:

+- Executable files (100755)
+- Folders (040000)
+- Regular files (100644)
+- Symbolic links (120000)

+Each code in these lines represents the type of file, similar to UNIX systems.

+### Compile project
+To compile all the code in ".src/" folder use this comand:

+> gcc src/*.c -o custom_git -lz -lcrypto